2nist/CRAFT/README.md

 ## 📖 Overview

-Craft Tools Hub is a comprehensive desktop application designed for managing quotes, BOMs, components, and projects in the brewery and distillery automation industry.
+Craft Tools Hub is a comprehensive desktop application designed for managing quotes, BOMs, components, and projects in the automation industry.
 Built with modern web technologies and packaged as a native desktop app.

 ### ✨ Key Features